willwooten/blake_will_shared_learning_depo/README.md

 #### CSS
 CSS is "Custom Style Sheets" and is how websites are styled (choosing fonts/colors/sizes/etc/etc).
 Easy.
 Learn as you go.
 #### Python
 Great language to learn for day-to-day data projects.
+Currently the most popular and widely used programming language.
 #### SQL
 The most basic database language, widely used in business and web development.
 Clunky and hard to read.
 Websites and businesses use mySQL, noSQL, PostgreSQL for their databases, which are all slightly different.
 #### R